 KAWSE activities include on-campus speakers, career exploration panels, workforce preparation programs, and social events to facilitate student and faculty contact.
 Students are also encouraged to become involved in KAWSE's ongoing research and outreach programs to middle and high school students.

-STEM disciplines.
+KAWSE encompasses four programs on the Manhattan campus that provide an integrated set of experiences to foster the interest and professional development of girls and women in STEM disciplines.
 These programs focus on females' interest in STEM fields from the time they are in sixth grade through postdoctoral study and in their roles as university faculty.

 Descriptions of each program are included below